coronalabs/corona-docs/markdown/guide/distribution/liveBuild/index.markdown

 7. Remove/uninstall the live build from the device.
 8. Rebuild the app and make sure that __Create&nbsp;Live&nbsp;Build__ is selected from the build dialog window.
 Also, remember that only __Development__ provisioning profiles <nobr>(iOS or tvOS)</nobr> or __Debug__ keystores <nobr>(Android or Kindle Fire)</nobr> can be used to produce live builds.
 9. Start your app on the device and test for proper functionality.
 If the live build still doesn't update, experiment with modifying the `.CoronaLiveBuild` file as outlined in the [Live Build File](#live-build-file) section above.
-10. If you need further assistance beyond this, please consult the [Corona Forums](https://forums.coronalabs.com/forum/658-corona-live-server/).
+10. If you need further assistance beyond this, please consult the [Solar2D Forums](https://forums.solar2d.com/c/corona/corona-live-builds/114).